udexon/Homoiconism/Q22_OBOR_Scratch.md

 Phos for Malaysia, multiligual hub.
 One Belt One Road.
 Anti-Chinese factions in Malaysia ...

-in front of the eyes of the world
+in front of the eyes of the world considered especially

-considered

 ### From China's One Belt One Road Program to MIT Scratch Programming Language: Addressing Challenges in Global Development from 2020 to 2030 vai Educational Innovations in Programming and Mathematics